-- Spare Boards including PIO board, CPU board, and DSP board.
+- Spare Boards including PIO board, CPU board, and DSP board (original WH) or WHP, ISM, and PIO (WHII board stack).
 These boards are held together with the standard M4 screw assembly and kept inside a protective anti-static bag. - A disk containing your original beam cosine matrix table - Tools for installation

 The Spare Boards kit is not included with the system.
-You can order the kit by contacting Teledyne RD Instruments Customer Service department (see How to Contact Teledyne RD Instruments and Table 5, page 60).
+You can order the kit by contacting Teledyne RD Instruments Customer Service department (see How to Contact Teledyne RD Instruments and Table 7, page 66).